Home / Resume / Healthcare / CNA Resume

 New CNA (Just Certified)

-"Newly certified CNA with 120 clinical hours completed at a 90-bed skilled nursing facility.
-Assisted nursing staff with ADLs, vital signs, and patient mobility for 8 to 10 residents per shift during clinical rotations.
-BLS certified, trained in infection control and fall prevention protocols."
+"Newly certified nursing assistant who completed a 75-hour state Nurse Aide Training program with clinical rotations at a 90-bed skilled nursing facility.
+Assisted with ADLs, vital signs monitoring, and patient mobility and transfers for 8 to 10 residents per shift.
+BLS certified, trained in infection control and fall prevention."

-Why it works: Clinical hours quantified, patient load included, and relevant training highlighted despite no paid experience.
+Why it works: Program hours and patient load quantified despite no paid experience.

 Experienced CNA (Long-Term Care)

-"Certified Nursing Assistant with 3 years of experience in a 120-bed skilled nursing and rehabilitation facility.
-Care for 12 to 15 residents per shift, assisting with ADLs, wound care, and behavioral management for memory care patients.
-Maintained 98% on-time documentation in PointClickCare."
+"Certified nursing assistant with 3 years of experience in a 120-bed skilled nursing and rehabilitation facility.
+Care for 12 to 15 residents per shift, handling ADL support, catheter care, and blood glucose monitoring.
+Maintained 98% on-time intake and output (I&O) documentation in PointClickCare."

-Why it works: Facility size, high patient ratio, specialty skills (memory care, wound care), and documentation metric.
+Why it works: Facility size, high ratio, specialty skills, and a metric.

 Hospital CNA

-"CNA with 4 years of experience on a 40-bed orthopedic and rehabilitation unit at a Level II trauma center.
-Respond to call lights within an average of 2 minutes and maintain a 94% patient satisfaction score on HCAHPS surveys.
-Cross-trained in ED triage support and telemetry monitoring."
+"Certified nursing assistant with 4 years of experience on a 40-bed orthopedic and rehabilitation unit at a Level II trauma center.
+Respond to call lights within an average of 2 minutes, chart vital signs in Epic Systems, and assist with patient transfers using Hoyer and sit-to-stand mechanical lifts."

 CNA Advancing to Nursing

-"CNA with 5 years of bedside experience currently enrolled in an ADN nursing program (expected graduation December 2026).
-Care for 10+ patients per shift while serving as a mentor for newly hired CNAs.
-Selected by nursing leadership to participate in fall prevention committee and unit-based quality improvement projects."
+"Certified nursing assistant with 5 years of bedside experience currently enrolled in an ADN nursing program (expected graduation December 2026).
+Care for 10+ patients per shift while mentoring newly hired CNAs on EHR charting and infection control.
+Selected for the unit fall prevention committee."

-Why it works: Shows career trajectory, leadership responsibilities, and current enrollment in nursing school.
+Why it works: Shows trajectory, leadership, and current nursing-school enrollment.

 Writing strong experience bullets